JakeYallop/CollabScience/Readme.md

 ### Deployment
 Code can be accessed by our platform directly via : [CollabScience.Earth.](https://collabscience.earth/)

-### Potential extentions to the current code
+Potential Extensions

-* Submission page & process for science projects
+1.Submission Dynamics: Incorporate a comprehensive submission page and procedure, streamlining the introduction of new science projects to the platform.

-* Sign up, Log in & User profile storage
+2.User Ecosystem: Enhance user engagement and personalization through a robust system for sign-up, login, and user profile management.

-* Communication between project maintainers and potential contributors
+3.Interactive Communications: Forge a communication bridge between project maintainers and potential contributors, ensuring a seamless exchange of ideas and feedback.